Benn0420/SDPG9/README.md

 Installation Instructions:

-Download Zip from the provided link or download from PyCharm-Arcade-DEV branch of repo Extract all and navigate to the "dist" folder, locating "cardgame.zip" Extract the zip file containing "cardgame.exe" & "_internal" Double-click the executable to launch the game Navigate the main menu to the instructions view prior to starting Choose between Normal or Vegas mode to begin playing
+Navigate to the dist folder in the repo and select "cardgame.zip" Choose the view raw option to start your download" Extract the zip containing "cardgame.exe", "README.txt" & "_internal" Double-click the executable to launch the game Navigate the main menu to the instructions view prior to starting Pick between Normal or Vegas mode to begin playing

 Game Controls: